India 'priest' of world peace, but capable of replying to aggression: Rajnath | Science-Environment

 ''The budget for BRO has increased manifold since 2013 and today stands at Rs 11,000 crore.
 The BRO since 2014 had developed a record 4,800 kilometers of border roads in the country,'' the Defence Minister said.

-He added that the country's defence sector in the last few years had witnessed major changes including appointment of a Chief of Defence Staff for the first time.
+He added that the country's defense sector in the last few years had witnessed major changes including the appointment of a Chief of Defence Staff for the first time.

 ''Our vision is to produce our own weapons and if necessary export them to other countries,'' he said.

-The defence minister also claimed that development work in Northeast India had picked up pace under the Narendra Modi Government.
+The defense minister also claimed that development work in Northeast India had picked up pace under the Narendra Modi Government.

 NE is the right hand of the country and its development will make India strong.
 Our government is committed to its development, he added.